 David Boonin is an associate professor of Philosophy at the University of Colorado at Boulder.
-In his book, In Defense of Abortion, Boonin attempts to argue from premises that pro-lifers accept to show that abortion is morally permissible.
+In his book, A Defense of Abortion, Boonin attempts to argue from premises that pro-lifers accept to show that abortion is morally permissible.
+(1)

-Boonin is unique among pro-choice writers because he’s willing to meet pro-lifers where they are at and grant that the unborn are human persons.
+Boonin is aware of the continuity between an unborn and born child.
 He talks about how he has several pictures of his son Eli in his office.
-He describes a few of them and how Eli was a different age in each.
-He then explains, “Through all of the remarkable changes that these pictures preserve, he remains unmistakably the same little boy.”
-The last photo he describes was a sonogram taken of Eli weeks before his son was born.
-He muses,
+He describes a few of them and how Eli was a different age in each, then explains, “Through all of the remarkable changes that these pictures preserve, he remains unmistakably the same little boy.”
+Finally he describes a sonogram taken of Eli weeks before his son was born and muses,

 “There is no doubt in my mind that this picture, too, shows the same little boy at a very early stage in his physical development.
 And there is no question that the position I defend in this book entails that it would have been morally permissible to end his life at this point.”

 In this article, I will first summarize the five chapters of the book.
-In the second half, I will show four weaknesses I see with his book.
+In the second half, I will offer critiques of four select arguments.

 Boonin explains that there are two questions that are generally asked about abortion: “Is it moral or immoral?” and “should it be legal or illegal?”
 He writes,